aryankush25/arris/README.md

 The project requires several environment variables to run correctly.
 You can find an example in the `.env.example` file.
 Copy this file to `.env` and fill in the appropriate values.

-### Setting Up a Shopify App
+## Setting Up a Shopify App

+Follow these steps to set up a Shopify app:

-1. Log in to your [Shopify Partners](https://partners.shopify.com/) account.
+1. **Access Shopify Partners:** Log in to your [Shopify Partners](https://partners.shopify.com/) account.

-2. Click on 'Apps' in the sidebar menu.
+2. **Navigate to Apps:** Click on 'Apps' in the sidebar menu.

-3. Click on 'Create app' and then 'Create app manually'.
-Fill in the 'App name' and then create the app.
+3. **Create a New App:** Click on 'Create app', then 'Create app manually'.
+Enter the 'App name' and click 'Create app'.

-4. After the app is created, you will be redirected to the app's overview page.
-Here, you can find the 'Client ID' and 'Client secret' under the 'Client credentials' section.
-These keys are needed for the Shopify integration in this project.
-Copy them and set the `SHOPIFY_API_KEY` and `SHOPIFY_API_SECRET_KEY` environment variables respectively in your .env file accordingly.
+4. **Retrieve Client Credentials:** After the app is created, you'll be redirected to the app's overview page.
+Here, locate the 'Client ID' and 'Client secret' under the 'Client credentials' section.
+These keys are essential for the Shopify integration in this project.
+Copy them and set the `SHOPIFY_API_KEY` and `SHOPIFY_API_SECRET_KEY` environment variables in your .env file.

-5. Under the 'Configuration' section, fill in the 'Allowed redirection URL(s)' field with the redirect URI(s) and 'App URL' fields for your app.
-The App URL should be the URL where your app is hosted and Allowed redirection URL(s) is where Shopify will send users after they authorize the installation of your app.
-For this project, it would be `https://your-backend-domain/oauth/callback`.
+5. **Configure App Settings:** In the 'Configuration' section, enter the 'Allowed redirection URL(s)' and 'App URL' for your app.
+The 'App URL' should be the URL where your app is hosted.
+The 'Allowed redirection URL(s)' is where Shopify will redirect users after they authorize your app's installation.
+For this project, use `https://your-backend-domain/oauth/callback`.

-6. Click on 'Create app'.
+6. **Finalize App Creation:** Click on 'Create app'.

-> **Note:** Please note that you need to replace `your-backend-domain` with the actual backend domain of your application.
-You can find this value in the `BE_DOMAIN` environment variable in your `.env` file.
+> **Note:** Replace `your-backend-domain` with your application's actual backend domain.
+You can find and set this value in the `BE_DOMAIN` environment variable in your .env file.

 ## Running the Application